wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-setup/includes/setup.md

 You have decided to set up and activate SharePoint Syntex for the Human Resources department at Contoso, which has has several large libraries of documents and forms that have become harder and harder to locate.
-You begin setting up SharePoint Syntex for your Human Resources team by navigating to Contoso Electronics' Microsoft 365 admin center.
+You begin setting up SharePoint Syntex by navigating to Contoso Electronics' Microsoft 365 admin center.
 You follow the steps listed below:

 - Select **Setup**.
 - Navigate to the **Files and content** section.